Choosing the Right Endpoint

 - You're collecting data from APIs or static HTML pages

-Use browser when:
+Use the browser endpoint when:

 - The page relies on JavaScript to render content